Neon-Demo/ag-trial-plot-planning/project/README.md

 A comprehensive web and mobile application for planning agricultural field trials, navigating to plots, and collecting observations.

+> **Demo Mode Available**: This application can run without a database when using demo login mode.
+Great for quick evaluation and testing!

 ## Features

 - **Trial Planning**: Design and manage agricultural trials with interactive plot layouts